oxishtiak/cc/Readme3.md

 Multi Issue Bangla Customer Complaint Dataset
---

 1.Dataset Title

-Multi-Issue Detection from Bangla Customer Complaints: An Annotated Dataset for Multilabel Text Classification
+Multi issue detection from Bangla Customer Complaints: An Annotated Dataset for Multilabel Text Classification

 2.Dataset Overview

 This dataset has 4,096 customer complaints written in the Bangla language.
 The dataset was collected from public platforms like social media posts and customer feedback Websites.

-Each complaint is annotated with one or more of 8 predefined issue categories, Therefor, that it is  a multilabel classification dataset.
+Each complaint is annotated with one or more of 8 predefined issue categories, Therefore, that it is  a multilabel classification dataset.

 1.Total Complaints:4,096